ac08/NoteTaker/README.md

-# Unit 11 Express Homework: Note Taker
+# Unit 11 Express Homework: ExpressNote

 ## Description

-Create an application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file (npm file system module).
+Created an application that can be used to write, save, and delete notes.
+This application uses an express backend to save and retrieve note data from a JSON file (npm file system module).

 ## User Story